This rules document gives a broad overview of how the marketplace works on Flippa.

 - Any claims of revenue or traffic in a listing must be supported by evidence.
 Any claims to potential revenue or traffic in a listing must clearly marked as such and be accompanied by robust workings and assumptions.

 - Claims to specific potential revenue or traffic numbers are expressly forbidden in listing titles.
+This is further explained here.

 - Making guarantees is not allowed on listings due to their lack of enforceability and possible contention regarding terms of any guarantees.
 We recommend that users instead utilize sales contracts and/or Flippa escrow services.